-The Company is externally managed by the Investment Adviser, an investment adviser registered under the Investment Advisers Act of 1940, as amended.
+The Company is externally managed by its investment adviser, Carlyle Global Credit Investment Management L.L.C. ("CGCIM or "Investment Adviser"), a wholly-owned subsidiary of The Carlyle Group Inc. and an investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Carlyle Global Credit Administration L.L.C. (the "Administrator") provides the administrative services necessary for the Company to operate.
-Both the Investment Adviser and the Administrator are wholly owned subsidiaries of Carlyle Investment Management L.L.C. ("CIM"), a subsidiary of The Carlyle Group Inc. "Carlyle" refers to The Carlyle Group Inc. and its affiliates and its consolidated subsidiaries (other than portfolio companies of its affiliated funds), a global investment firm publicly traded on the Nasdaq Global Select Market under the symbol "CG".
+Both the Investment Adviser and the Administrator are wholly owned subsidiaries of Carlyle Investment Management L.L.C. ("CIM"), a wholly owned subsidiary of The Carlyle Group Inc. "Carlyle" refers to The Carlyle Group Inc. and its affiliates and its consolidated subsidiaries (other than portfolio companies of its affiliated funds), a global investment firm publicly traded on the Nasdaq Global Select Market under the symbol "CG".
 Refer to the sec.gov website for further information on Carlyle.